 Franz Ignaz Günther

 Franz Ignaz Günther, sculptor and representative of the Bavarian Rococo, was born in Altmannstein in 1725.
-After training as a craftsman in the carpenter's workshop of his father Johann Georg, he worked from 1743 to 1750 as a student of Johann Baptist Straub in Munich - who is believed to have also been Franz Anton Bustelli's teacher.
-The apprentice years traveling led Günther to Salzburg, Mannheim and Olmütz in Moravia, and then in 1753 to Vienna to sculpture classes in the local academy.
-His large porcelain crucifix, one of his masterpieces, was already commissioned by the court in 1755/56.
-It was intended for the high altar of the Cecilia Chapel in the Munich Residence.
-It is still produced to this day in Nymphenburg based on the original Rococo model.
+After his training as an artisan in the carpenter's workshop of his father Johann Georg, he worked from 1743 to 1750 as a student of Johann Baptist Straub in Munich - who is also believed to have been Franz Anton Bustelli's teacher.
+His years as an itinerant journeyman took Günther to Salzburg, Mannheim and Olmütz in Moravia, and then to Vienna in 1753 to attend the sculpture class at the academy there.
+In 1755/56 his large porcelain crucifix, one of his masterpieces, was already commissioned by the court.
+It was intended for the high altar of the Cäcilien Chapel in the Munich Residenz.
+It is still being made today in Nymphenburg according to the original Rococo pattern.